Santa Fe man arrested in suspected drug murder

 The affidavit states Rhoades forced Clough and his wife to drive him to Rio Alderete's house after he disposed of Ponce-Galdeano's body because another man had failed to pick him up.

-It was unclear from the document whether the couple drove Rhoades in the dark Chevrolet Tahoe in which investigators believe he transported Ponce-Galdeaon's body or in a different vehicle.
+It was unclear from the document whether the couple drove Rhoades in the dark Chevrolet Tahoe in which investigators believe he transported Ponce-Galdeano's body or in a different vehicle.

 The sheriff's office began to surveil the home on Paseo de Enrique and had a breakthrough Dec.
 12, according to the affidavit.